 10. Keep track

 As with anything, #NoomNerds, get curious about your body.
-Keep a diary for a week to see if any patterns appear.
-Perhaps a certain food triggers constipation, or maybe it’s related to your sleep patterns.
+Use your Noom food log and take notes to see if you can notice any patterns in your digestion.
+Perhaps a certain food triggers constipation or physical discomfort, while other foods help you stay regular and feel energized.
 The more you know, the better you can heal.

 Tried all of these and more with no success?
 A visit to your doctor gastroenterologist could provide the unique analysis you need to start feeling your best again!